riteshbhirud/tsim/README.md

 ## What is Tsim?

-Stim is a tool that allows sampling from Clifford+T circuits or computing amplitudes for outputs bitstrings.
-It's underlying algorithm is stabilizer rank decomposition, together with ZX-calculus simplification rules.
+Tsim is a quantum circuit simulator that supports fast sampling from Clifford+T circuits with Pauli noise.
+Its underlying algorithm is stabilizer rank decomposition, together with ZX-calculus simplification rules.

-As such, Tsim can scales to hundreds or even thousands of qubits, as long as the circuit does not have too many T-gates.
+As such, Tsim scales to hundreds or even thousands of qubits, as long as the circuit does not have too many T-gates.

 Just like Stim, Tsim compiles circuits into measurement or detector samplers.